No products in the cart.

 Up until 2020, most machine-to-machine mobile data transfer was done using the 2G network.
 The 5G technology -when enabled – will be an excellent addition to a fleet management software’s backbone.
 It is much more stable and faster than 4G and has the capability of more bandwidths, making it possible to transfer video footage with higher speeds.
 5G supports more connected networks enhancing the scope of vehicle monitoring by enabling the transfer of large files, such as photos, audio and video.

 One thing is certain that the adoption of technology will grow rapidly in business management, surveillance and logistics.
-To be able to compete with the businesses that will soon include millennials in their workforce, companies have to incorporate technology and implement monitoring vehicle and machines via IoT and Sensors more and more every day.
+To be able to compete with the businesses that will soon include millennials in their workforce, companies have to incorporate technology and implement monitoring vehicles and machines via IoT and Sensors more and more every day.